-- 3.7.1 Clause 7 amends the definition of court in section 1 of the Promotion of Access to Information Act, 2000 (PAIA) in order to extend the ambit of the Act to include courts of regional divisions (regional courts) so that they can also deal with matters arising from its application.
+- 3.6.1 Clause 6 amends the definition of court in section 1 of the Promotion of Access to Information Act, 2000 (PAIA) in order to extend the ambit of the Act to include courts of regional divisions (regional courts) so that they can also deal with matters arising from its application.
 Regional courts have, since the enactment of PAIA, obtained jurisdiction to deal with civil matters, by virtue of the Jurisdiction of Regional Courts Amendment Act, 2008 (Act 31 of 2008).
-Other reasons to extend the application of the Act to include regional courts are the following: - (a) Many magistrates who received training in PAIA have since been appointed in the regional courts; - (b) the workload of the High Court will be reduced if the jurisdiction of PAIA is extended to the regional courts; and
+Other reasons to extend the application of the Act to include regional courts are the following: - (a) Many magistrates who received training in PAIA have since been appointed in the regional courts; - (b) the workload of the High Court will be reduced if the jurisdiction of PAIA is extended to the regional courts; and - (c) the extension of the application of PAIA to regional courts will enhance access to justice and will be less costly than litigation in the High Court. - 3.6.2 Clause 7 of the Bill substitutes section 91A of the Promotion of Access to Information Act, 2000, in order to provide- - (a) for the Magistrates Commission, instead of the Director-General: Justice and Constitutional Development, to compile a list of magistrates who have been designated as presiding officers for purposes of the Act and who have completed a training course; and - (b) for the development and implementation of training courses for presiding officers by the South African Judicial Education Institute, instead of the Chief Justice.
+It also contains consequential amendments arising from clause 6. - 3.6.3 At present the responsibilities referred to in paragraph (a) above reside with the Director-General: Justice and Constitutional Development and the responsibilities referred to in paragraph (b) above reside with the Chief Justice, the Judicial Service Commission and the Magistrates Commission.
+The proposed amendments are intended to ensure that the more appropriate structure within the judiciary itself takes responsibility for the designation of presiding officers to deal with matters arising out of the application of this Act and that the South

-- (c) the extension of the application of PAIA to regional courts will enhance access to justice and will be less costly than litigation in the High Court. - 3.7.2 Clause 8 of the Bill amends section 91A of the Promotion of Access to Information Act, 2000, in order to provide- - (a) for the Magistrates Commission, instead of the Director-General: Justice and Constitutional Development, to compile a list of magistrates who have been designated as presiding officers for purposes of the Act and who have completed a training course; and - (b) for the development and implementation of training courses for presiding officers by the South African Judicial Education Institute, instead of the Chief Justice.
-It also contains consequential amendments arising from clause 7. - 3.7.3 At present the responsibilities referred to in paragraph (a) above reside with the Director-General: Justice and Constitutional Development and the responsibilities referred to in paragraph (b) above reside with the Chief Justice, the Judicial Service Commission and the Magistrates Commission.
-The proposed amendments are intended to ensure that the more appropriate structure within the judiciary itself takes responsibility for the designation of presiding officers to deal with matters arising out of the application of this Act and that the South African Judicial Education Institute takes responsibility for the training of judicial officers.
+African Judicial Education Institute takes responsibility for the training of judicial officers.

-Clauses 9 and 10 of the Bill amend sections 1 and 9A of the Promotion of Administrative Justice Act, 2000, in the same manner as clauses 7 and 8 and for the same reasons, in respect of the PAIA.
+Clauses 8 and 9 of the Bill amend sections 1 and 9A of the Promotion of Administrative Justice Act, 2000, in the same manner as clauses 6 and 7 and for the same reasons, in respect of the PAIA.

-Clauses 11 and 12 of the Bill amend sections 16 and 31 of the Promotion of Equality and the Prevention of Unfair Discrimination Act, 2000, in the same manner as clauses 7 and 8 and for the same reasons.
+Clauses 10 and 11 of the Bill amend sections 16 and 31 of the Promotion of Equality and the Prevention of Unfair Discrimination Act, 2000, in the same manner as clauses 6 and 7 and for the same reasons.

-Clauses 13 and 14 of the Bill seek to amend the Judges' Remuneration and Conditions of Employment Act, 2001, by making the Secretary-General of the Office of the Chief Justice responsible for the general administration of this Act in the place of the Director-General: Justice and Constitutional Development.
+Clauses 12 and 13 of the Bill seek to amend the Judges' Remuneration and Conditions of Employment Act, 2001, by making the Secretary-General of the Office of the Chief Justice responsible for the general administration of this Act in the place of the Director-General: Justice and Constitutional Development.